 First year staff salary for the summer of 2021 is $500/week.
+We expect to increase this amount for the summer of 2022.
 Room, board, and laundry is also included.
 Bonus of $500 payed for those with current Life Guard Training.

 We are committed to running a quality program focused on the physical and emotional health of our campers.
 While the risk of contracting COVID cannot be eliminated, the guidelines established by the American Camp Association, the Centers for Disease Control and the state of California will serve as the framework for our COVID safety protocols this summer.
 Our local health department has also been a welcome partner in our preparation.

 Walton’s Grizzly Lodge is well suited for most of the current recommendations.
 The vast majority of our time is spent outside, and we emphasize health and hygiene at camp including regular hand washing, cleaning and sanitizing.
 As the situation evolves, we will assess and adjust as needed.
 Some activities and events may be altered based on current health recommendations.

 Based on the current conditions we anticipate the following protocols and policies for Summer 2021.
 Further changes may be necessary as additional state and county guidelines are provided.